Cosmos Staking Guide 2025: Complete

 - AML/KYC: Know-your-customer requirements for providers

-- Reporting Standards: GAAP/IFRS accounting for staking rewards
+- Reporting Standards: GAAP/IFRS accounting for bonding rewards

 - Fiduciary Duty: Investment advisor responsibilities